-The day care setting's registration certificate was up to date and displayed appropriately.
+The day care setting's registration certificate was up to date and displayed appropriately along with current certificates of public and employers' liability insurance.

 There was a system in place to ensure that complaints were managed in accordance with the day care setting's policy and procedure.
+Where complaints were received since the last inspection, these were appropriately managed and were reviewed as part of the day care setting's monthly quality monitoring process.